-- 1. Except as otherwise provided in subsection 2, the provisions of NAC 445A.65505 to 445A.6731, inclusive, apply to every public water system in this State. - 2.
-Except for water projects performed after February 20, 1997, NAC 445A.65505 to 445A.6731, inclusive, do not apply to a public water system which the [Health] Division or the appropriate district board of health determines, based on a sanitary survey and past performance, to be safe and not subject to pollution or contamination as a result of the location, protection, construction, operation or maintenance of that public water system.
+- 1. Provide the public with reasonable assurance that its water is satisfactory for consumption and for ablutionary and culinary purposes; - 2.
+Protect the public health and welfare by ensuring that water is developed, treated, stored and distributed in a safe manner; - 3.
+Ensure a reliable supply of water; - 4.
+Prevent the potential pollution or contamination of a public water system as a result of backpressure or backsiphonage; - 5.
+Provide for the use of components in a public water system that are designed and constructed in accordance with accepted engineering principles, standards and practices; and - 6.
+Protect the public investment in its infrastructure for the provision of water by public utilities. - Sec.
+57. NAC 445A.6662 is hereby amended to read as follows: - 445A.6662 1.
+Except as otherwise provided in subsection 2, the provisions of NAC 445A.65505 to 445A.6731, inclusive, and sections 13, 14 and 15 of this regulation apply to every public water system in this State. - 2.
+Except for water projects performed after February 20, 1997, NAC 445A.65505 to 445A.6731, inclusive, and sections 13, 14 and 15 of this regulation do not apply to a public water system which the [Health] Division or the appropriate district board of health determines, based on a sanitary survey and past performance, to be safe and not subject to pollution or contamination as a result of the location, protection, construction, operation or maintenance of that public water system.